 What do worn-down teeth look like?

 Without pain, it can be hard to notice you have a problem with worn teeth.
-When you examine your teeth, look at the edges of them.
+When you examine your teeth, look at their edges.
 You’ll notice they seem uneven or jagged at the edges.
 Small chips are missing from your teeth, too.
 In other situations, your teeth are rounded, as they’ve slowly been wearing over time.

 Are worn teeth normal?